Hydra-sjz/Learning_Bots/README.md

 ### 🛠 Commands & Usage

-The Alice Music Bot offers a range of commands to enhance your music listening experience on Telegram:
+The Learning Bots offers a range of commands to enhance your music listening experience on Telegram:

 | Command                 | Description                                 |
 |-------------------------|---------------------------------------------|